Home » ABA School Readiness » Unit 5: A Developmental Psychobiological Approach to School Readiness and Self-Regulation

 Learning at School

-Self-regulation skills that help focus, manage time and do not give up in what you do are the requirements for success in academic achievement.
+Self-regulation skills that help focus, manage time, and achieve goals in academic activities are the requirements for success in academic achievement.
 Another key factor that may influence academic success is a child’s ability to keep their behavior and attention in control.
-Students who self-regulate, they are more prepared to take part in academic activities, complete the homework, and grasp the subject being taught.
+Students who self-regulate are more prepared to take part in academic activities, complete the homework, and grasp the subject being taught.
 As a result, students’ access to relevant and practical information will positively influence their learning process and academic performance.

 Behaving in Socially Acceptable Ways